 Reimbursements are payments for business related expenses that have been purchased using personal funds.
+Reimbursements are for out of pocket expenses, SU does not cash out gift cards or rewards points used for payment.
 These expenses typically include teaching supplies, books, memberships, subscriptions, business meals and office supplies.

 To submit a reimbursement, an employee should complete the Reimbursement Request form on ProcureSU.

 Submitting an incomplete request will cause the reimbursement to be delayed while Accounts Payable contacts the responsible person.
 Reimbursement expenses must be submitted to the Controller’s Office within 60 days of incurring the expense.
 If turned in after 60 days, the University reserves the right to not reimburse the expense.
 The exception to the 60 day rule is when an expense occurs between May 15th and June 30th.
 In this situation, the reimbursement must be submitted before July 15th.This policy allows the University to recognize the expense in the appropriate fiscal year in accordance with generally accepted accounting principles.

 If an itemized receipt or packing slip is lost or destroyed, then a proof of payment and an Affidavit of Lost Receipt are required for reimbursement.
 An example of proof of payment is a non-itemized receipt, credit card statement, or copy of a cashed check.
 An affidavit of lost receipt is used in lieu of an itemized receipt and states the purchases are in accordance with University policy.
 The affidavit must be approved by an authorized user.
 If a person has submitted five affidavits during a fiscal year, their Area Vice President or Dean will be required to approve all subsequent affidavits during that fiscal year.